Shopify/tapioca/README.md

 When you run `tapioca sync` in a project, `tapioca` loads all the gems that are in your dependency list from the Gemfile into memory.
 It then performs runtime introspection on the loaded types to understand their structure and generates an appropriate RBI file for each gem with a versioned filename.

+## Migrating to Tapioca from an existing Sorbet installation

+The RBI files that Tapioca generates **should not be added** on top of those that Sorbet has already generated for you.
+Tapioca needs to run afresh.
+Tapioca also supercedes the need for gems like `sorbet-rails` or `sorbet-typed`.

+In order to start using Sorbet you will need to remove these gems redo all of your automatically generated RBI files.
+[Full instructions on how  migrate are in the wiki](https://github.com/Shopify/tapioca/wiki/Migrating-to-Tapioca).

 ## Manual gem requires

 For gems that have a normal default `require` and load all of their constants through such a require, everything works seamlessly.
 However, for gems that are marked as `require: false` in the Gemfile, or for gems that export optionally loaded types via different requires, where a single require does not load the whole gem code into memory, `tapioca` will not be able to load some of the types into memory and, thus, won't be able to generate complete RBIs for them.
 For this reason, we need to keep a small external file named `sorbet/tapioca/require.rb` that is executed after all the gems in the Gemfile have been required and before generation of gem RBIs have started.
 This file is responsible for adding the requires for additional files from gems, which are not covered by the default require.